Applications for Class 34 are due by 5 p.m. on March 1, 2019.

 Leadership Tomorrow enhances community leadership by providing an educational program for individuals with diverse backgrounds and experiences who demonstrate leadership ability and commitment to the community.

-Each of the nine monthly sessions is dedicated to a specific aspect, including:
+Each of the nine monthly sessions, from September to May, is dedicated to a specific aspect, including:

 - Discovering Our Community/Choosing to Lead